-9.13.1 Fair Ways is committed to the highest possible standards of openness and accountability in the delivery of care to children, young people and families throughout the company.
-Whilst Fair Ways has put in place a wide range of rules, regulations, and procedures to deliver this commitment, unfortunately malpractice and / or wrongdoing may occur.

-- 9.13.2 Employees are often the first to realise that there may be something seriously wrong.
+- 9.13.1 Fair Ways is committed to the highest possible standards of openness and accountability in the delivery of care to children, young people and families throughout the company.
+Whilst Fair Ways has put in place a wide range of rules, regulations, and procedures to deliver this commitment, unfortunately malpractice and / or wrongdoing may occur. - 9.13.2 Employees are often the first to realise that there may be something seriously wrong.
 However, employees may feel worried about raising such issues or may want to keep the concerns to themselves because they feel it is none of their business, or that it is only a suspicion.
-Employees may also feel that raising a concern would be disloyal to their colleagues, Managers or the company. - 9.13.3 Fair Ways is not prepared to tolerate such malpractice or wrongdoing and it expects employees and others that it deals with, who have concerns about what is happening in the company to come forward and voice those concerns. - 9.13.4 For the full Whistleblowing policy and procedure, please see the Employee Handbook.
+Employees may also feel that raising a concern would be disloyal to their colleagues, Managers or the company. - 9.13.3 Fair Ways is not prepared to tolerate such malpractice or wrongdoing and it expects employees and others that it deals with, who have concerns about what is happening in the company to come forward and voice those concerns. - 9.13.4 For further information please refer to the Whistleblowing Policy [DOCREF OR35]